nativeanish/Twitter-Dapp/README.md

  ```

  In `getTweetByUser` function we took a parameter as a tweeter address which will then an array of Tweet, the tweeter created.
-There are 2 for looping in the function in which the first one counts the number of tweets the sender had created and makes a temporary static or fixed array named `_tweet` of Tweet data types.
-The second for loops is for the assignment of the tweet to the temporary variable created as `__tweet` and at last, it returns the temporary variable by fulfilling the return type as expected.
+There are 2 loops in the function in which the first one counts the number of tweets the sender had created and makes a temporary static or fixed array named `_tweet` of Tweet data types.
+The second loop is for the assignment of the tweet to the temporary variable created as `__tweet` and at last, it returns the temporary variable by fulfilling the return type as expected.